-- Action LU-1.1.1: Implement specific recommendations for improving bicycle and pedestrian infrastructure (e.g., bike paths, sidewalks) included in the 2019 Alameda County Bicycle & Pedestrian Master Plan for Unincorporated Areas and its future updates. - Action LU-1.1.2: Continue to eliminate gaps in the existing network and improve bicycle and pedestrian connections to transit, schools, parks/trails, retail and employment centers, community/senior centers, and libraries.
+- Action LU-1.1.1: Implement specific recommendations for improving bicycle and pedestrian infrastructure (e.g., bike paths, sidewalks) included in the 2019 Alameda County Bicycle & Pedestrian Master Plan for Unincorporated Areas and its future updates. - Action LU-1.1.2: Continue to eliminate gaps in the existing network and improve bicycle and pedestrian connections to transit, schools, parks/trails, retail and employment centers, community/senior centers, and libraries as identified in the 2019 Alameda County Bicycle & Pedestrian Master Plan for Unincorporated Areas.